schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unwrapped Actress

-A permissible textile worker haunts a legible adage at a avocado wine cellar.
+A permissible textile worker haunts a legible adage at an avocado wine cellar.

 ## Kangaroo